dockstore/dockstore-documentation/docs/advanced-topics/verification.rst

 It lists the platform it was verified on, the platform version, test parameter file that was used, and metadata (verifier).

-Additionally, if Dockstore has managed to successfully launch the tool/workflow, logs will also be available for viewing.
+Additionally, Dockstore may launch certain tools/workflows in specific cases.
+If has managed to successfully do so, logs will also be available for viewing.

 .. _dockstore-tool-md5sum: https://dockstore.org/containers/quay.io/briandoconnor/dockstore-tool-md5sum:master?tab=info
 .. _files endpoint: https://dockstore.org/static/swagger-ui/index.html#/GA4GH/toolsIdVersionsVersionIdTypeFilesGet

-.. role:: bash(code)
-   :language: bash